vinhqdang/estimate_quantile/report1.md

 ## 1. Abstract

-This report details the performance of four streaming quantile estimation algorithms: the Greenwald-Khanna (GK) algorithm, the KLL (Karnin, Lang, and Liberty) sketch, the t-digest, and our own Hybrid Reservoir-Sketch (HRS) algorithm.
+This report details the performance of three streaming quantile estimation algorithms: the Greenwald-Khanna (GK) algorithm, the KLL (Karnin, Lang, and Liberty) sketch, and the t-digest.
 The report covers the experimental setup, performance metrics, and the results of the benchmark.
-The benchmark was performed on two real-world datasets: 20 years of closing prices for 20 stocks and 20 years of daily average temperature data for 20 cities.
+The benchmark was performed on a real-world dataset of 20 years of closing prices for 20 different stocks.

 ## 2. Algorithms